svaksha/aksh/Agrey/2015-10-26-svaksha-conquaire.md

 ## Framework - Data Quality Assesment
 + Quality checks on data for range and errors.
 + Domain-independent tests check syntactic wellformedness.
-+ Validate data according to schemas.
++ Validate data according to schemas. _Task_: Integrate validation scripts into platform.
 + Provision of metadata and consistent use of vocabulary.
-+ Availability of scripts.
++ Open availability of scripts for automation tasks.
 + Domain-specific quality checks will be implemented and integrated into the framework as services in a plug-in framework.

 The Foss tools available are :